 More articles on bioenergy

 You can find more articles on the development of bioenergy on the blog.
 In addition, the Bundesverband Bioenergie eV (BBE) If you are interested in participating in the bioenergy debate, then you are welcome to Guest article on BiomassMuse submit or in a first step the free monthly Newsletter of the blog subscribe to.
-Thank you very much.
+Thanks a lot.